Egyptian Cleric's Mission: Spread Salafi Doctrine

 STEVE INSKEEP, HOST:

-One of the toughest questions is the role that Islam should play in crafting new laws.
-Secular or moderate groups hope to leave space for democratic debate rather than clerical rule.
+MONTAGNE: One of the toughest questions is the role that Islam should play in crafting new laws.
+Secular, or moderate, groups hope to leave space for democratic debate rather than clerical rule.
 That's especially true in Egypt, which has a large Christian minority.

 INSKEEP: This morning, we'll meet a man who prefers a different path.
 He founded a group dedicated to replacing Egypt's constitution with this simple declaration: Islamic law will govern all.
 That would be the whole constitution.
 NPR's Leila Fadel concludes her reports on ultra-conservative Muslims, known as Salafis.

 HESHAM AL ASHRY: I wish to have a Muslim country.
 Why not?

 LEILA FADEL, BYLINE: Hesham al Ashry is a firm believer in the strictest interpretation of Islamic law.
 He dismisses his critics as unbelievers, even those who are Muslims.

 ASHRY: They are against the religion of Islam.
 They don't want Islam in the country, even though - that they carry Islamic names.

 FADEL: Ashry meets us at his office in downtown Cairo.
 The small, rotund cleric is a high-end suit tailor.
 He started in Brooklyn, where he lived for over a decade.
 Under former president Hosni Mubarak's autocratic but secular rule, people like Ashry were afraid to preach openly.

 Ashry was detained briefly, on suspicion of being a terrorist - a common accusation against Islamists.
 In Mubarak's day, even growing a beard too long, or going to the mosque too often, was enough to land you in jail.
 He's establishing a vice squad of sorts, whose members will roam the streets, advising people they think are breaking Islamic law.